 By becoming a member of L2S, you are not only helping to support the free content and activities we offer but joining an amazing community of women just like you who want to get out and do amazing things.
-Membership includes: Free or discounted access to on-going and special activities.
-Partner discounts (apparel, shoes, gear, races […]
+Membership includes: Free or discounted access to on-going and special programs and activities.
+Partner discounts (apparel, shoes, […]

 You’ve conquered all of the beginner trail runs across the front range.
 Now it is time to raise the stakes a bit and try out some more technical terrain.
 In this post, we will highlight our 5 favorite trails appropriate for intermediate trail runners.

 These runs were chosen because of their proximity to the greater Denver metro area (all within 20-40 minutes).
 There are many more amazing trails to explore further west (Conifer, Genesee, Idaho springs) north (Boulder, Longmont, Fort Collins) and South (Monument, CO springs) which we hope to cover in future posts.